Grab a cup of coffee, pull up a chair, and let’s dive into the good stuff — what's working, the setbacks, and everything in between.

 Looking back, I think all the faster running I did earlier in the month helped build my strength and endurance in ways I didn’t realize at the time.
 Those speed sessions—where I pushed myself past my comfort zone—made my slower-paced runs feel so much easier in comparison.
 And that’s something I’ll carry with me into March: the understanding that balance is everything.
 Some days will be about speed.
 Some days will be about endurance.
 Some days will just be about showing up, even when I don’t feel like it.

-The first month of marathon training for the Honolulu Marathon is officially in the books, and let me tell you—it was not pretty.
+The first month of marathon training is officially in the books, and let me tell you—it was not pretty.
 I went into January with one goal: to show up consistently and start building a base.
 No fancy training plans, no complicated speed work, just a simple promise to myself to run 3 miles, 5 days a week.
 And for the most part, I stuck with it.

 But here’s the truth: 90% of those runs felt pretty horrible.